Advance Care Planning

 Advance care planning (ACP) is a process of understanding, reflecting on, and discussing future medical preferences with your loved ones and treatment team in the event you could not speak for yourself.
 It is a vitally important process that helps you review and document how you want to be cared for.
 ACP includes: • Understanding your health care treatment options • Clarifying your health care goals • Weighing your options about what kind of care and treatment you would or would not want • Making decisions about whether you want to appoint someone to speak on your behalf, if you are unable to express your wishes • Putting your wishes in writing • Communicating your wishes and sharing these documents with your family, friends, clergy, other advisers, physicians and other health care professionals There are two ways you can document and arrange for your health care decisions:

-Living Will — A Living Will provides your instructions about life-prolonging procedures should doctors determine that you have a terminal condition, an end-stage condition, or are in a persistent vegetative state.
+Living Will and Advance Directive — A Living Will provides your instructions about life-prolonging procedures should doctors determine that you have a terminal condition, an end-stage condition, or are in a persistent vegetative state.

 Health Care Surrogate — This document identifies the person you have chosen to act on your behalf if you are unable to make or communicate your own health care decisions.
 You can also choose an alternate health care surrogate.